banner

 if ((x) != 0) errors.emplace_back(#x " failed", errno);

-// Clear umask, files and directories created afterwards will have full permissions
+// Clear umask, files and folders created afterwards will have full permissions

 umask(0);